bsormagec/dray360-app/docs/dray360_dev_workstation_setup.md

 Instructions for setting up Dray360 local development workstation on Ubuntu 20.0.

-These instructions should also work on earlier versions of Ubuntu, and Linux Mint, and any other Debian-derived flavor of Linux.
+These instructions should also work on earlier versions of Ubuntu, Linux Mint, and any other Debian-derived flavor of Linux.

 With some modification these instructions should also suffice for macOS.